MFM Reader

 .....SSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSMLMLMSLMLMSLMLM

 In theory there should be 96 short intervals as a result from writing the twelve synchronization patterns.
 But sometimes the first short intervals are not present.
 So we just look for at least 80 short intervals.
 This pattern was formerly used to lock and synch the PLL of the data separator.
-The we look for the pattern produced by the three sync marks.
+As next we look for the pattern produced by the three sync marks.

-The following is the read routine.
+The following shows the read routine.
 It is called readsection as it is used to just read a section of a record.
 When we start to read the floppy we do not know if the record we find is a data or address record.
 Therefore this routine is called to read only the number of bytes typically included in an address record.
 The caller then checks if this is indeed an address record and if the address matches the desired sector.
 The good thing is that after the address record there is a gap which leaves the microcontroller with a lot of time to perform this check.

 If we have found the desired address record we now know that the following record is a data record with the user data.
 So the program just calls the readsection routine again, but now with the number of bytes set to read a complete data record.